stenou/tf-example/README.md

 Instance B is in the intra subnet.
 It can't access the internet.
 It can access s3 through an s3 endpoint

 Instance C is in the public subnet.
 It can be access from the internet.
-It has its own security group that opens port 1234 in addition to 22 and 80 from the other subnets
+It has its own security group that opens port 1234 in addition to 80 from the other subnets